BentoBoxWorld/CaveBlock/README.md

 ## Config.yml

 The config.yml is similar to BSkyblock and AcidIsalnd but *not the same*.
-It has some additional or changed parameters, like, instead of wrold-height it has world-depth.
+It has some additional or changed parameters, like, instead of world-height it has world-depth.
-It also has option to choose main block for each world, and blocks that will be occasionally replace main block, f.e. diamond ore or shulker.
-It also allows to specifiy if roof and floor for each world must be generated from bedrock.

 ### Other Add-ons